FunnyWolf/Viper/docs/en/module/Execution_UserExecution_DirectConnectReverseTCPRc4.md

 ## Operation Method
 + Create a new reverse_tcp_rc4 listener
 + Open the module and select the corresponding rc4 listener
-+ After running the module, a zip file will be generated in `File Management`, which contains the anti-detection exe payload and the corresponding C++ code
++ After running the module, a zip file will be generated in `File Explorer`, which contains the anti-detection exe payload and the corresponding C++ code

 ![](img\Execution_UserExecution_DirectConnectReverseTCPRc4\1.webp)